Alok-Joshi/Heterogeneous-List/README.md

 # Heterogeneous-List
-A class for a Heterogenous List written in C++.
+A Heterogenous List class written in C++